Presented by Paystrubmakr.com By John Wolf

-Hold onto your tax returns along with all supporting paperwork for at least 2 to 3 years after the year you file.
+Hold onto your tax returns and all supporting paperwork for at least 2 to 3 years after the year you file.
 Save your tax return for any year in which you calculated a deferral of gain or established a value for an asset.
-If you sell a home and buy another you may be allowed to defer the gain from the sale of the first home; you will need to keep records that track the value you’re currently using.
+If you sell a home and buy another, you may be allowed to defer the gain from the sale of the first home; you will need to keep records that track the value you’re currently using.
 Save all receipts from home improvement; you will need these to defer some of your tax burdens if you sell your home for a profit.
-Save all canceled checks for state and local income tax and for any property you pay taxes on.
+Save all canceled checks for state and local income tax and any property you pay taxes on.
 These are deductible on your return.
-You can deduct, and contribution to charity so keep these records also.
+You can deduct and contribute to charity, so keep these records also.

-Personal documents like your birth certificate, marriage certificate, divorce decrees, passports, and military enlistments should be saved for as long as you live.
-Keep yourself a copy of all insurance policies including life, auto, and health.
-Keep original copy of legal documents like your will, power of attorney, living will, or a trust.
+Personal documents like birth certificates, marriage certificates, divorce decrees, passports, and military enlistments should be saved for as long as you live.
+Keep a copy of all insurance policies, including life, auto, and health.
+Keep original copies of legal documents like your will, power of attorney; living will, or trust.